Steve Mills (sports executive)

-Steve Mills (born October 6, 1959) is an American sports executive who last served as president of the New York Knicks.
+Steve Mills (born October 6, 1959) is an American sports executive who served as president of the New York Knicks twice between 2013 to 2020.

 Education

 Mills attended the Friends Academy in Locust Valley and Princeton University, where he graduated in 1981 with a B.A. in Sociology.

 Playing career

 Mills played college basketball for the Princeton Tigers, where he was teammate of future NBA coach David Blatt, under the tutelage of coach Pete Carril from 1978 to 1981.
 During his senior season, Mills averaged 12.0 points and 1.5 steals.
 After going undrafted in the 1981 NBA draft, he initially accepted a position as manager of new business development for Chemical Bank.
 After receiving an offer to play professionally in Ecuador, Chemical agreed to hold the position for Mills until he joined the bank in 1982.